Convert Mmbtu Hr To Kw

 1 MMBTU/hr ≈ 293.071 kW

-This means that one million British thermal units per hour is approximately equivalent to 293.071 kilowatts.
+So in practice, one million British thermal units per hour is approximately equivalent to 293.071 kilowatts.
 The "≈" symbol represents an approximation, as the conversion factor is not perfectly exact due to the inherent differences in the definition of the BTU and the joule.
-However, this approximation is sufficiently accurate for most practical applications.
+That said, this approximation is sufficiently accurate for most practical applications.

 Step-by-Step Conversion Process